 Join us for events, on campus, in Rochester, around the region, and abroad, as we make, analyze, showcase, and share emerging story practices and reconsider their impact and influence today.
 Read More

-Propose a collaboration with the CES that will engage K-12 students or other important communities of readers and creators in a storytelling project; or that pursues an under investigated area of research or teaching.
+Propose a collaboration with the CES that will engage communities of readers and creators in a storytelling project; or that pursues an under investigated area of research or teaching.
 Read More

 Take a Storycraft Workshop, developed and taught by RIT faculty and professional partners, that will provide customized opportunities for professionals, educators, and researchers to harness the power of story to improve communication, community- building, leadership, interpersonal success and collaboration within their own profession, teaching, or scientific communication.
 See our 'Workshop' page for recent and upcoming workshops and online registration information.
 Read More

 At a reading in spring 2016, Gail Hosking, Creative Writer and recently retired RIT English Instructor, recounted the impact of writing stories on her life.
 As with all powerful stories, Gail's hit a chord in her audience, prompting Dr. Sharon Morgan Beckford-Foster, Associate Professor and Chair of English, and Dr. James Winebrake, Dean of the College of Liberal Arts to begin discussing possibilities for a Storytelling Center at RIT.

 The Storytelling Center Task Force began.
-English Department faculty - Cissi Ovesdotter Alm, Trent Hergenrader, Amit Ray, Elena Rakhimova-Sommers, Laura Shackelford, and Sharon Beckford-Foster - were central to designing the center with its aim to catalyze RIT's interdisciplinary strengths in story and craft.
+English Department faculty - Cecilia Ovesdotter Alm, Trent Hergenrader, Amit Ray, Elena Rakhimova-Sommers, Laura Shackelford, and Sharon Beckford-Foster - were central to designing the center with its aim to catalyze RIT's interdisciplinary strengths in story and craft.
 Together, they developed a proposal that dean James Winebrake approved in April 2017.

 The english department appointed associate professor Laura Shackelford as the first director of CES.
-Faculty from RIT's english deparment and faculty from programs across the university (communications, history, computational linguistics, museum studies, photography, photojournalism, interactive media and game design, film, animation, art history, National Technical Institute for the Deaf) formed a steering committee to oversee the new center's interdisciplinary activities.
+Faculty from RIT's english deparment and faculty from programs across the university (communications, history, computational linguistics, museum studies, photography, photojournalism, interactive media and game design, film, animation, art history, liberal arts/National Technical Institute for the Deaf) formed a steering committee to oversee the new center's interdisciplinary activities.